UNIVERSITY OF WISCONSIN River Falls

 heavy expenditures on health care, outcomes in the U.S are not particularly

 (5.8/100,000 births) exceeds that of the European Union (4/100,000) and life

 expectancy is lower in the U.S. (72 for males and 79 for females) than in

 Europe (78 for men and 83 for women) (Population Reference Bureau).
 It is also true that measuring the overall

 health of a community is challenging because there are so many dimensions to

 The data indicate a mixed bag in terms of the health status of the counties in the St Croix Valley.
-A majority of the counties have lower percentages of their populations who report not having health insurance than is true for their respective state.
-On the other hand, infant mortality rates are higher than the state average in more than half the counties and all the counties have slightly higher rates of adult obesity than their respective states.
+A majority of the counties have lower percentages of their populations who report not having health insurance than is true for their respective state, and the number of uninsured residents has declined in all counties following the Affordable Care Act.
+In addition the rate of hospitalizations due to injury is lower than their state averages in four of the seven counties.
+The percentage of seniors "aging in place" (non-institutional housing) is higher their respective state averages in four counties.
+On the other hand, infant mortality rates are higher than the state average in two of the counties, and all the counties have slightly higher rates of adult obesity than their respective states.